 In trend or not?

 The latest revolution in shutters started back in 2015 and the trend is continuing right into 2017.
-Back in 2015, The Times stated in its article Plantation shutters are Britain’s window dressing of choice that plantation shutters are the number one choice for Brits and sales are continually growing at a rate of 35%.
-People are continuing to buy shutters in ever increasing numbers for every window in their home.
+Back in 2015, The Times stated in its article that Plantation shutters are the number one choice for Brits and sales are continually growing at a rate of 35%.
+People are continuing to buy shutters in ever-increasing numbers for every window in their home.
 Trendsetters continually inspire us with their stunning interior designs featuring shutters on their social media and lifestyle magazines.

 Like the majority of other window dressings, shutter blinds are more than just a great addition to any room.
-They hold a number of benefits.
+They hold several benefits.
 Historically, shutter blinds were used for safety and protection purposes, however, as trends have moved on, they are now chosen and used for their aesthetic appeal and interior advantages.

 The great news is – when you choose shutter blinds for your windows, they are a great choice all year round.
 In the colder months, they prevent heat loss whilst maintaining your privacy.
 In the hotter months, the moveable slats will allow you to control the amount of light and more importantly, the air that comes into your rooms.
 The summer months also bring insects that can be rather annoying.
 Don’t worry – shutters help to prevent them from entering your home.

 To keep your room cool at night but also private and secure, you can keep your shutter panels closed but tilt your louvres.
 This is great for ground floor windows.
 Other advantages of shutter blinds are their durability, classic elegance and easy maintenance.
 If cared for correctly shutters can last you a lifetime, and they look great alongside both modern and traditional interiors.